YasarDogann/EmailVerificationAPI/README.md

 [English](README.md) | [Türkçe](README_TR.md)

 This API is a simple and effective .NET Core Web API project used for verifying user email addresses.
+This template is open for development and can be integrated into your own projects.

+> 🔍 **Note**: This API serves as a template and is open for further development.
+You can freely integrate and customize it for your own projects.

 ## Features ✨